aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 When a hoop is dislodged, play generally continues.

 A. If a hoop is dislodged and any of the following occur, play must be stopped.

 i.
-A broken hoop poses a threat to the safety of the players. ii.
+A broken hoop poses a threat to the safety of the players.

+ii.
 A broken hoop requires extra parts or an unusually long time to fix and the team defending that broken hoop is the offensive team.

 a.
-The head referee may wait for a lull in play to initiate this stoppage. iii.
+The head referee may wait for a lull in play to initiate this stoppage.

+iii.
 All three hoops in the same keeper zone are dislodged.

 B. Any dislodged hoops shall be reset to their proper positions during any stoppage.

 C. If play is not stopped for a dislodged hoop, it shall be fixed while play has moved away from the area.

-D. The Quadball carrier may request play be stopped to fix an opponent’s dislodged hoop if the Quadball carrier is in their own half of the player area and is not contacted by an opposing player.
+D. The Quadball carrier may request play be stopped to fix an opponent's dislodged hoop if the Quadball carrier is in their own half of the player area and is not contacted by an opposing player.

 ### 4.3.3.
 Dislodging, Spinning, and Resetting Hoops

-A. Players may not reset their opponent’s dislodged hoops while their team is the offensive team.
+A. Players may not reset their opponent's dislodged hoops while their team is the offensive team.

 B. Players may not recklessly dislodge hoops.

 C. Players may not repeatedly dislodge hoops.

 D. A player may not move or alter a hoop to affect whether the Quadball will pass through it.

 E. The above rules do not apply in the following instances:

 i.
-A hoop is unintentionally dislodged or moved by a thrown ball. ii.
-An offensive chaser dislodges a hoop while attempting a contested score. iii.
+A hoop is unintentionally dislodged or moved by a thrown ball.

+ii.
+An offensive chaser dislodges a hoop while attempting a contested score.

+iii.
 A player dislodges or moves a hoop as a result of their own physical interaction with an opposing player.

 F. If a player illegally dislodges a hoop while successfully attempting a goal, that goal shall not be negated by the penalty for dislodging the hoop.

 G. A player may not intentionally dislodge a hoop.

-⚑ *Blue Card*—Illegally resetting an opponent’s hoop
+⚑ *Blue Card*—Illegally resetting an opponent's hoop

 ⚑ *Blue Card*—Recklessly dislodging a hoop

-⚑ *Blue Card*—Recklessly moving hoops in the Quadball’s path
+⚑ *Blue Card*—Recklessly moving hoops in the Quadball's path

 ⚑ *Yellow Card*—Repeatedly dislodging a hoop